landlab/landlab/docs/source/install/rough_guide_to_python.rst

 is that the stable Python (and Python package) versions that are maintained through the Debian package repository that *apt-get* looks at tend not to be up to date.
 This is problematic, as Landlab needs at least Python 2.7, Numpy 1.8, and Scipy 0.12.
+*NOTE: this is very very old.
+As of Jan 2020, Landlab will require Python 3 or higher*.
-So first, check your version: #attnKaty: should this section be changed to encourage 3.x use?
+So first, check your version:

 .. code-block:: bash